What you Need to Know AboutUber’s Million Dollar Insurance Policy

 Uber is quickly becoming one of the most popular rideshare programs, if not the most popular.
 Participation in rideshare programs continues to rise, especially in the 25-34-year-old age group which makes up 57% of all rideshare passengers.
-So, what should you know about Uber’s $1 million insurance plan?
+So, what should you know about Uber’s $1 million insurance policy?
 Well, for starters, the coverage only applies in a very particular scenario, and Uber is known to fight or deny claims, even in the qualifying situation.

 An Uber driver who is not logged in or available for fairs is not eligible for coverage because the vehicle is not being used for Uber rides.
 At that point, the driver’s personal auto insurance policy would apply.
 Liability coverage would be based on the at-fault driver’s policy.